Orléans: Public transport

 TAO manages buses and tram lines in Orléans.
 The first tram line was inaugurated November 20, 2000 and the second line on June 30, 2012.
-The network contains 29.3 km of rail and transported 77,000 passengers per day in 2014.
+The network contains 29.3 km of rail.
+The annual ridership was 18.46 million in 2022.

 Roads and highway

 Orléans is an autoroute intersection: the A10 (linking Paris to Bordeaux) links to the commune outskirts, and A71 (whose bridge over the Loire is outside the commune limits) begins here, heading for the Mediterranean via Clermont-Ferrand (where it becomes the A75).